Still don’t know which CrossFit WOD would serve best your workout requirements? Fortunately for you, you’re

 This section of Athletic Muscle is where our experts provide their tips and tricks to get better at these movements as well as provide some ideas for workouts to try yourself (see our EMOM and AMRAP guides).

-AMRAP is one of the many acronyms CrossFit is known for in describing workouts.
-The
+AMRAP is one of the many CrossFit acronyms known for describing workouts.
+The term has

 EMOMs are popular in the CrossFit world.
 They’re used because of their many benefits.
 Specifically,